...

 2. Dispute Expenses Granted: The tribunal held that attorney fees, preservation fees, and guarantee fees constituted necessary expenses for realizing the debt, granting full support to the Claimant's claims for these costs.

-Why Clients Trust Us: In cross-border commerce, ensuring that the counterparty covers the costs of legal enforcement is vital for true commercial relief.
+Why Clients Trust Neo-Ark Law Firm: In cross-border commerce, ensuring that the counterparty covers the costs of legal enforcement is vital for true commercial relief.
 By successfully recovering the primary debt alongside the associated legal and tactical expenses, our firm protected our client's commercial position, demonstrating our capacity to manage cross-border commercial arbitrations with procedural efficiency.

 Case Summary